overfl0/Pythia/README.md

 Building requirements
 ---------------------

-- Python 3.7 64-bit and 32-bit (you need to build both the 32-bit and 64-bit extensions)
+- Any Python 3 installation
 - Visual Studio Community 2019
+- WSL2 with Docker installed and configured
+- MakePBO

 Building
 --------

+#### First-time build:

+Run this on Windows (requires WSL2 to be installed and configured!)

+    python tools\rebuild_all.py

+This will fetch and install all the python interpreters required both for building Pythia and then used by Pythia itself at runtime.
+See `build.py` which is used by `rebuild_all.py` for details.

+#### Later, for modifying and building the DLLs/SOs:

-- File -> Open -> CMake: `CmakeLists.txt`, make sure that `Release` configuration is selected (instead of `Debug`) and CMake -> Build All.
-Remember to build for both x86 and x86_64.
+- In Visual Studio: File -> Open -> CMake: `CmakeLists.txt`, Build -> Build All.
+Remember to build for all configurations!

-- Run `python tools\make_pbos.py` to build the required PBO files.
-- Run `python tools\create_embedded_python.py @Pythia` to download and prepare x86 and x86_64 python installations.
+#### Later, for building everything else:

+- `python tools\build.py --help`
+- See `rebuild_all.py` for usage

 Contributing
 ------------